 - In this way the Academy experience can be a positive one for all members

 - The Academy plays in a number of local, national and league competitions.

 - The Academy has built a reputation in replicating a strong environment in football amongst its academic peers.
-Due to this, the name of Brooke House has spread nationwide, and in recent times we have enjoyed friendly matches with professional opposition such as Newcastle United, Manchester City, Hull City, Reading FC, Fulham FC and Stoke City FC.
+Due to this, the name of Brooke House has spread nationwide, and in recent times we have enjoyed friendly matches with professional opposition such as Newcastle United, Manchester City, Hull City, Reading FC, Nottingham Forest and Stoke City FC.

 - Scouts from a number of professional clubs are regular visitors to Academy fixtures.

 - Where possible and not in breach with any FA and / or FIFA regulations, Brooke House will support players where they are invited to attend trials at any football clubs.

 - The Academy will also encourage players to represent their national teams where practical and has been fortunate to oversee a large number of players obtaining international honours.